Renumelb/Homework02/README.md

 - Digit is a subscription based model and is accessible via mobile application or website.
 - Its focus areas are Consumer Savings and Investing.
-- It has developed an alogorithim to monitor and understand a subscriber's earning and spending pattern to calculate small amounts of savings without impacting the users.
+- It has developed an algorithm to monitor and understand a subscriber's earning and spending pattern to calculate small amounts of savings without impacting the users.
 - There is no minimum investment required.
 - It offers an automated saving application that allows individuals to save small amounts at a time.
 - It provides a Budgeting application that customers can control and use to set up Savings and Goals.